satbyy/go-noto-universal/README.md

 2. Tibetan has limited glyphs, otherwise GSUB table gets "overflow"ed.
 Only the most frequently occuring "subjoined consonants" are included.
 Those characters are displayed ok, but just that the glyphs appear to be "pushed up" compared to their neighbours.
-3. Certain fonts just refuse to cooperate, e.g. Mongolian, Nushu.
+3. Certain fonts just refuse to cooperate, e.g. Mongolian, Nüshu.
-4. Vertical layout is not supported for Dogra and Nandinagari.
+4. Vertical text layout is not supported for Dogra and Nandinagari.

 ## License